TREE MAINTENANCE AND SPECIFICATIONS

 PALM PRUNING

-All large-growing palms should be pruned to remove dead fronds and fronds with a petiole that droops below the horizontal.
+All large-growing palms should be pruned to remove dead fronds, fronds below the specified pruning angle, fruit, and seedpods.

 RISK REDUCTION PRUNING